jump-dev/ComplexOptInterface.jl/README.md

+**This package is deprecated and should not be used.
+The features in it have been moved to JuMP and MathOptInterface.**

 # ComplexOptInterface

-**This package is still in early development, feedback is welcome!**

 | **Build Status** | **Social** |
 |:----------------:|:----------:|